capstone-coal/capstone-coal.github.io/README.md

 If you have issue using COAL, please log a ticket in our [issue tracker](https://github.com/capstone-coal/coal/issues).

 ## License
-COAL is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0) a copy of which ships with this source code.
+This Website source is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0) a copy of which ships with this source code.